Last Updated on

 - Get connected to your site using an FTP client.
 Go to the root folder, select the folder.

-- Do right click and then select file permissions from the menu.
+- Right click and then select file permissions from the menu.

-- Your FTP client should display file permissions dialog box like this.
+- Your FTP client should display file permissions dialog box like the image shown.

 - All files on your WP site must have a file permission of 644 or 640.